 The Company's means of communication and disclosures are in accordance with the regulatory requirements.
-The Company discloses its annual un-audited financial results, un-audited interim financial statements, and audited annual financial statements on the MSM website within the regulatory deadlines.
+The Company discloses its annual un-audited financial results, un-audited interim financial statements and audited annual financial statements on the MSX website within the regulatory deadlines.
+The Company has conducted an interactive discussion session with the investor community on 25 August 2022 to present its unaudited financial results for the period ended 30 June 2022.
 The Company also publishes relevant financial information in two local newspapers.
 Communication with the shareholders is undertaken in both English and Arabic languages.